 Most security apps works best on rooted devices (see how to root android) and when they are given a higher level of permission.

 So it is best to install security apps from highly trusted app vendors and the ones with a high star rating on the Google play store.
+This is in a bid to avoid insecure app while fighting virus symptoms on your Android devices.

 You have seen the much we have to offer on how to combat malware and virus infection on Android devices.
 We are opened to questions, concerns and suggestions on this topic.